• Services

 Why do I need a Customs Broker?

-A customs broker such as Straight Forward Customs Broker is a company licensed by the U.S. Customs and Border Protection (CBP) to legally represent importers in their dealings with Customs.
+A customs broker such as Magic Customs Broker is a company licensed by the U.S. Customs and Border Protection (CBP) to legally represent importers in their dealings with Customs.

 Customs brokers play a vital role in the importing process by ensuring that your goods are in compliance with government regulations and legislation.
 Straight Forward Customs Broker begins to arrange customs clearance for your shipments before they arrive at destination.
 We also connect directly to U.S. Customs using ABI (Automated Broker Interface)